"The preceding program contained scenes of extreme violence and should not have been viewed by young children."

 - If anyone wants conclusive proof that the MPAA are being paid off, The Simpsons Movie was rated PG-13 for "Irreverent humor throughout."
 The producers and marketers likely wanted the inclusion of Bart's willie to stay a secret.

-- Team America has the ever-amusing MPAA warning of "graphic crude and sexual humor, violent images and strong language - all involving puppets".
+- Team America: World Police has the ever-amusing MPAA warning of "graphic crude and sexual humor, violent images and strong language - all involving puppets".
 The BBFC's warning is similar.

 - After the credits of Cannibal The Musical, there is a message reading "Due to the graphic nature of this film, it should not have been watched by small children".